 If you want to get away from it all and experience nature at its finest, then head up to Mauna Kea Volcano so that you can look down into valleys filled with wildflowers that change color depending on seasonality or time of day.

 See Related: Fun & Best Things to Do in Honolulu, Hawaii

 Welcome to Seattle, Washington!
 This beautiful city is known for its coffee, its rain, and its spectacular scenery.
 Situated between Puget Sound and Lake Washington, Seattle is a thriving metropolis with a ton of things to offer visitors.

 If you’re a fan of the outdoors, you’ll love Seattle.
 There is plenty to do for outdoor enthusiasts in the ‘Emerald City.’
-The city is surrounded by water and mountains, providing ample opportunity for hiking, biking, and kayaking.
+The city is surrounded by water and mountains, providing ample opportunities for hiking, biking, and kayaking.
 There are also plenty of parks to explore, including Discovery Park, Seward Park, and Woodland Park Zoo.

 If you’re more interested in city life, Seattle has plenty to offer as well.
 The downtown area is home to a variety of shops, restaurants, and bars, as well as major attractions like the Space Needle and Pike Place Market.
 You can also take a ride on the iconic Seattle streetcar, or catch a game at Safeco Field.

 See Related: Best Things to do in West Seattle, Washington

 As the capital of Georgia, Atlanta is a bustling city with plenty to see and do.
 It’s known for its rich history and beautiful landscape.
 There are many things to see and do in Atlanta, making it one of the best places to visit in the United States.